Tragedy in the British Royal Family at the End of August

 Unofficial Royalty: Louis Mountbatten, 1st Earl Mountbatten of Burma

-Louis was brought up mainly in England and he attended the Royal Naval College at Osborne.
+Louis was raised mainly in England and attended the Royal Naval College at Osborne.
 As a child, Louis visited his first cousins, the children of his aunt Empress Alexandra Feodorovna and Tsar Nicholas II of Russia.
 He developed a romantic interest in Grand Duchess Maria Nikolaevna and kept her photo next to his bed his entire life.

 Louis followed his father’s example and had a distinguished career in the Royal Navy during World War II.
 He was the last Viceroy of India and the first Governor-General of India.
 From 1954 – 1959 he was the First Sea Lord, a position that had been held by his father, Prince Louis of Battenberg, forty years earlier.
 He served as Chief of the Defence Staff until 1965, making him the longest-serving professional head of the British Armed Forces to date.
 During this period, he also served as Chairman of the NATO Military Committee.
 In 1946, he was created Viscount Mountbatten of Burma and in the following year, Earl Mountbatten of Burma.
 After that time, he was informally known as Lord Mountbatten.